Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Case result: For a local marketing agency, we found 47 untargeted keywords with commercial intent.
 Result: 12 new leads in the first month.

-Tool 2: Dutch long-tail goldmine
+Tool 2: Belgian long-tail goldmine

 Our top performing long-tail categories: